 1:1 Online Math Tutoring Let’s start learning Math!

-Now that you know the PBL meaning, its advantages, disadvantages, and essential elements, please check some examples of PBL projects.
-Here are ten project based learning examples you may offer to your kids.
-These activities will give you a headstart and explain the concept of PBL better.
+Now that you know the meaning of PBL, its advantages, disadvantages, and essential elements, please check some examples of PBL projects.
+Here are project based math examples you may offer to your kids.
+These activities will give you a headstart and better explain the concept of PBL.

-Students need to design a city from scratch using their geometry abilities for this activity.
-This exercise requires not just knowledge of math but also mapping skills, writing, and geometry.
+Students must design a city from scratch using their geometry abilities for this activity.
+This exercise requires math, mapping skills, writing, and geometry knowledge.
 Kids will need to develop the city using 2D and 3D shapes.

 This project allows students to put their geometric abilities to use while tackling real-world problems and making judgments based on their own experiences.
 Here, many geometric principles will come into play.
-The kids will have to design a mock city with buildings, roads, and parks using several forms, lines, angles, shapes, etc.
+The kids must design a mock city with buildings, roads, and parks using several forms, lines, angles, shapes, etc.

-Have your kids practice estimating areas by creating their own homes from the ground up.
+Have your kids practice estimating areas by creating their homes from the ground up.
 Have them add furnishings and calculate the total size of rooms by counting squares and half squares.
-Then ask them critical thinking questions on estimation, determining area, and finding perimeter.
+Then, ask them critical thinking questions on estimation, determining area, and finding perimeter.

-To figure out how much space is left in a home, they should rearrange furniture and estimate the number of squares.
+To determine how much space is left in a home, they should rearrange furniture and estimate the number of squares.
 Ask students to calculate the dimensions (perimeter and area) of their drawings based on the sizes of the squares.
-Using this or similar project-based learning ideas, students can better understand boundaries and space.
+Students can better understand boundaries and space using this or similar project based learning maths ideas.

 For this project, you could provide an activity sheet describing the properties of shapes and indicating where you would want kids to place them when creating a robot.
 Students should work together to find answers to the questions and then present their findings to peers.

-Similar to Monopoly, this activity is effective because you can interact with kids in-person and online.
-With this project-based lesson plan, you can help students improve their money skills.
+Like Monopoly, this activity is effective because you can interact with kids in person and online.
+With this project based learning mathematics plan, you can help students improve their money skills.
 In this PBL activity, your children will see what it takes to plan a household budget.

 Making choices is critical in the real world, and this project provides virtual decisions.
 With this enjoyable exercise, kids can understand the concepts of time management and money.
-They can choose what to spend their money on (houses, clothes, etc.) But they need to do simple math operations like addition, subtraction, multiplication, and division to earn cash.
+They can choose what to spend their money on (houses, clothes, etc.) However, they must do simple math operations like addition, subtraction, multiplication, and division to earn cash.

-Your children will have a blast as they practice real-world math applications in this project based learning curriculum.
-This activity will help kids understand the concept of money, improve multiplication, addition, subtraction skills, etc. Children will have to pretend to run a pet shop for this activity.
+Your children will have a blast practicing real-world math applications in this math project based learning curriculum.
+This activity will help kids understand the concept of money and improve multiplication, addition, subtraction skills, etc. Children will have to pretend to run a pet shop for this activity.

-The ability to communicate one’s knowledge to others is essential for students to acquire.
+The ability to communicate knowledge to others is essential for students to acquire.
 A fundamental goal of this project is to get older students to utilize their existing understanding of right-angle geometry to produce a lesson.
-They are to bring up project based learning ideas that will help educate youngsters properly.
+They are to bring up maths enrichment activities that will help educate youngsters properly.